Esri/offline-editor-js/doc/howtouseofmadvancedlibrary.md

 * `featureLayer.getFeatureLayerJSONDataStore(callback)`

 **Step 5** Once a layer has been extended the offline library will enable it with new methods.
 Here are a few examples that include code snippets of how to take advantage of some of the library's methods.
-You can also use a combination of methods from `editsStore` and `offlineFeaturesManager`.

-####offlineFeaturesManager.proxyPath
+####OfflineFeaturesManagerAdvanced.proxyPath
 By default, the library assumes you are using a CORS-enabled Feature Service.
 All ArcGIS Online Feature Services are CORS-enabled.
 If you are hosting your own service and it is not CORS-enabled, then you will need to set this path.
 More information on downloading and using ArcGIS proxies can be found here: [https://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html](https://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html)

 Here's one example: